Chart Color Schemes

 Lower Plenty has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Eleven projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Montmorency North Pavilion Refurbishment, Plenty River Trail Upgrades, Hurstbridge Rail Line Upgrades between Watsonia and Eltham, and Level Crossing Removal - North Eastern Program Alliance in the Hurstbridge corridor.
-The following list details those considered most relevant.
+Key projects include Montmorency North Pavilion Refurbishment, Plenty River Trail Upgrades, Hurstbridge Rail Line Upgrades between Watsonia and Eltham, and Level Crossing Removal - North Eastern Program Alliance along the Hurstbridge corridor.
+The following list details those most likely to be relevant:.

 Professional plan users can use the search below to filter and access additional projects.